The Connaught Bar, Connaught Hotel, London

 Embassy Dubai, UAE

 The acclaimed Embassy Dubai is the latest edition of the legendary London Venue that has rapidly become one of the most chic hotspots in town.
-Situated on three floors at the top of the new Grosvenor House Hotel Tower 2, the venue dubbed as a supper and members club has spectacular 360º views of the Dubai Marina and Arabian Gulf and is a regular haunt of celebrities and the Dubai elite.
+Situated on three floors at the top of the new Grosvenor House Hotel Tower 2, the venue dubbed as a supper and members club, has spectacular 360º views of the Dubai Marina and Arabian Gulf and is a regular haunt of celebrities and the Dubai elite.

 Client: Grosvenor House Dubai